SoykaffAddict/rbingen/README.md

 Didn't find one anyway (◔_◔)

-Be careful when running this though, I recommend executing in a VM because it's not impossible to it to remove an archive even if it's one in a billion chance
+Be careful when running this though, ITS DANGEROUS, I recommend executing in a VM because it's not impossible to it to remove an archive even if it's one in a billion chance